at-eee/perm/README.md

 - 2: too many permutations listed
 - 3: inappriopriate character found in user_input.txt
 - 4: user requested all permutations of the permutation of length greater than 9.
-- 5: user requested permutation of length greater than 100 (too big for a defined buffer (100)).
+- 5: user requested permutation of length greater than 100 (too big for the defined buffer i.e: 100).
 - 12: couldn't remove "result.tex" (the one created during the last time program was started).
 - 13: couldn't create "result.tex" file.
 - 14: couldn't change "result.tex" file permissions.